 Below is a description of the risk factors that we face which may affect our future results and the overall performance of the Colombian oil industry.
-Prospective purchasers of our shares represented by American Depositary Receipts or ADRs should carefully consider the risks described below, as well as other information contained in this annual report, before deciding to invest in our ADRs.
+Prospective participants in the exchange offer should carefully consider the risks described below, as well as other information contained in this prospectus, before deciding to exchange their old notes for new notes.
 The risk factors described below are not the only ones that we face.
 Additional risks and uncertainties that we are unaware of, or that we currently deem immaterial, may also become important factors that affect us.